hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 </section>
 ```

 Hmm.
-This seems somewhat restrictive and perhaps confusing.
-I felt that there may be a better way to handle this navigation instead of sandwiching the component with these skip elements.
+This seems somewhat restrictive and may be confusing.
+Let's explore a different way to handle this navigation instead of sandwiching the component with these skip elements.

 ### Custom keyboard control

 This iteration explores setting focus on the project list element with [tabindex](https://www.a11yproject.com/posts/2021-01-28-how-to-use-the-tabindex-attribute/).
-By customizing the tabindex on this component, we now have the choice of interacting with this list of links or jumping to the next focusable element on the page.
+By customizing the `tabindex` on this component, we now have the choice of interacting with this list of links or jumping to the next focusable element on the page.

 Here's how it works: